WTII Records: 2001–2006

-In 2005, Stromkern released their DAC #1 single Stand Up, followed by the critically acclaimed album Light it Up.
+In 2005, Stromkern released their DAC #1 single "Stand Up", followed by the critically acclaimed album Light It Up.
 The band attended several festival dates and a full North American Tour with fellow label mates PTI.
-Additionally, they released a second single from their album Reminders, and began 2006 with a second tour of the US and Europe with industrial band Front Line Assembly.
+Additionally, they released a second single from their new album, "Reminders", and began 2006 with a second tour of the US and Europe with industrial band Front Line Assembly.

-In 2006, the label celebrated its 5th anniversary via a promotional compilation entitled "The 5 Year Hits," also known as the "WTII 5th Anniversary Compilation."
+In 2006, the label celebrated its 5th anniversary via a promotional compilation titled The 5 Year Hits, also known as the WTII 5th Anniversary Compilation.
 The album was a mix CD which featured the labels club hits.
 It also contained a track from every artist on the WTII roster.
 Mixing was accomplished by Chicago DJs Jeff Moyer and DJ Pulz-8; mastering by Chris Randall of Sister Machine Gun.
 The CDs were given away at shows, clubs and conventions across the United States.
 They can still be downloaded for free on the WTII website.

-Over these first 5 years of existence WTII experienced success in licensing tracks and musical snippets to high-profile TV stations, independent films and video games.
-Signed bands such as State of the Union, Stromkern, Trigger 10d and Monstrum Sepsis had tracks appear in episodes of MTV's Made, My Super Sweet 16, and Trailer Fabulous.
-Monstrum Sepsis' music appeared on A&E's Biography and Vh1's Driven.
+Over these first 5 years of existence, WTII experienced success in licensing tracks and musical snippets to high-profile TV stations, independent films and video games.
+Signed bands such as State of the Union, Stromkern, Trigger 10d, and Monstrum Sepsis had tracks appear in episodes of MTV's Made, My Super Sweet 16, and Trailer Fabulous.
+Monstrum Sepsis's music appeared on A&E's Biography and Vh1's Driven.
 Stromkern's song "Stand Up" appeared in a SpikeTV's webisode called Death Guild as well as being included in the video game Project Gotham Racing 3.
-Monstrum Sepsis' song "Mace" appeared in The Matrix: Reloaded and Monstrum Sepsis scored the soundtrack to the online Matrix: Reloaded video game.
-Trigger 10d and HMB appeared in the independent film Shut-eye with HMB's song "Impulse" included as the title track.
+Monstrum Sepsis's song "Mace" appeared in The Matrix: Reloaded and Monstrum Sepsis scored the soundtrack to the online Matrix: Reloaded video game.
+Music from Trigger 10d and HMB was used in the independent film Shut-Eye, with HMB's song "Impulse" included as the title track.